ethan-fox/portfolio-backend/static/how-to-play.md

 Here is some helpful info about some of the puzzles you may encounter:

 * **Award Voting**: Displays, at most, the Top 10 vote-getters for the award.
 As an added layer of difficulty, these lists are displayed **out of order**.
 * **Starters**: Provides the player who played the most games at that position for their team in the given season.
 If someone is considered a "starter" at the position but played less than 90 games for their team, an additional "(Platoon)" label is assigned next to their name.
-You will most often see this for Catcher starters.
+(This most often occurs with Catchers)